Patent: History

 Important developments in patent law emerged during the 18th century through a slow process of judicial interpretation of the law.
 During the reign of Queen Anne, patent applications were required to supply a complete specification of the principles of operation of the invention for public access.
 Legal battles around the 1796 patent taken out by James Watt for his steam engine, established the principles that patents could be issued for improvements of an already existing machine and that ideas or principles without specific practical application could also legally be patented.

 The English legal system became the foundation for patent law in countries with a common law heritage, including the United States, New Zealand and Australia.
 In the Thirteen Colonies, inventors could obtain patents through petition to a given colony's legislature.
 In 1641, Samuel Winslow was granted the first patent in North America by the Massachusetts General Court for a new process for making salt.

 The modern French patent system was created during the Revolution in 1791.
 Patents were granted without examination since inventor's right was considered as a natural one.
 Patent costs were very high (from 500 to 1,500 francs).
 Importation patents protected new devices coming from foreign countries.
 The patent law was revised in 1844 – patent cost was lowered and importation patents were abolished.

 The first Patent Act of the U.S. Congress was passed on April 10, 1790, titled "An Act to promote the progress of useful Arts".
-The first patent under the Act was granted on July 31, 1790 to Samuel Hopkins for a method of producing potash (potassium carbonate).
-A revised patent law was passed in 1793, and in 1836 a major revision to the patent law was passed.
+The first patent under the Act was granted on July 31, 1790, to Samuel Hopkins of Vermont for a method of producing potash (potassium carbonate).
+A revised patent law was passed in 1793, and in 1836 a major revision was passed.
 The 1836 law instituted a significantly more rigorous application process, including the establishment of an examination system.
 Between 1790 and 1836 about ten thousand patents were granted.
 By the American Civil War about 80,000 patents had been granted.

 Gender gap in patents

+The first patent in England known to be granted to a woman was to Mrs. Amye Everard Ball in 1637 for a tincture of saffron.

-In the US, women were historically precluded from obtaining patents.
+In the US, married women were historically precluded from obtaining patents.
 While section 1 of the Patent Act of 1790 did refer to "she", married women were unable to own property in their own name and were also prohibited from rights to their own income, including income from anything they invented.
 This historical gender gap has lessened over the course of the 20th and 21st centuries, however, disparity is still prevalent.
 In the UK, for example, only 8% of inventors were female as of 2015.
 This can partly be attributed to historical barriers for women to obtain patents, as well as to the fact that women are underrepresented in traditionally "patent-intensive" sectors, particularly STEM sectors.
-Marcowitz-Bitton et al argue that the gender gap in patents is also a result of internal bias within the patent system.
+Marcowitz-Bitton et al. argue that the gender gap in patents is also a result of internal bias within the patent system.